 Low Training Quality

-Of course, it’s hard to know this before signing up with a provider, but if you can find any reviews or testimonials beforehand, it will help with your decision.
+It’s hard to know this before signing up with a provider, but if you can find any reviews or testimonials beforehand, it will help with your decision.
 A quick Google search will usually alert you to any red flags.

 Offering an Incentive

-The government has cracked down on this now, but if a course provider tries to get students to sign up by offering free iPads, meals, laptops, etc, they should be avoided.
+The government has cracked down on this now, but if a course provider tries to get students to sign up by offering free iPads, meals, laptops, etc., they should be avoided.

 Want to stay in the loop?

 Keep up to date with all things Free TAFE by signing up to our free newsletter: